GianFederico/GianFederico.github.io/_pages/about.md

 ## 🟢 Professional Experience
   - At [Baker Hughes](https://www.bakerhughes.com/) I am currently working as a Data Analyst, leveraging Python and Pandas to extract, clean, normalize, and validate data for business intelligence purposes. \
-    I am responsible for managing databases and develop insightful and actionable Power BI reports focused on:
+    I am responsible for managing databases and developing insightful and actionable Power BI reports focused on:
     - Active Fleet Localization;
     - Installed Based Opportunity Identification;